VeryGrimm/pwmess/README.md

 -A urlencode() function is used to encode get values -rawurlencode() does the same thing as urlencode(), but makes spaces %20 instead of +.
 This is generally used for the path portion of the url (before any arguments are passed)

+-htmlspecialchars() can be used to encode html with reserved characters output via php display correctly -htmlentities() will convert all symbols to escape characters that can be